AndriyKy/tech-trend-stat/README.md

 # TechTrendStat
-**Technological Trends Statistician** is your go-to tool for real-time insights into the ever-changing technology landscape, combining web scraping and data analysis to track and analyze the latest trends in development job descriptions.
+**Technology Trends Statistician** is your go-to tool for real-time insights into the ever-changing technology landscape, combining web scraping and data analysis to track and analyze the latest trends in development job descriptions.

 ## Features
 - [Scraping jobs from Djinni](techtrendscrape/spiders/djinni.py) by several specialization categories (e.g. Python, Java, DevOps, etc.).